 Importing the Audio File

 The next step is to import your audio file into the platform you’re using.
-In most tools, you just need to locate the audio file on your computer and upload it to the software.
+Usually, when using an audio converter, you just need to locate the audio file on your computer and upload it to the software.
 However, some products may have file size limits or only support certain audio file formats, so make sure your audio file is compatible.

 Adding Visuals